 13. are filed in the tender file, together with the supporting calculations and information, so that it’s possible at a later stage to understand how the revised tender sum was arrived at

-I had one project where we couldn’t find any calculations relating to how the original tender price had been reduced to the final price in the contract.
+I had one project where we couldn’t find any calculations relating to how the original project was priced or how it had been reduced to the final price in the contract.
 They were obviously done on a scrap piece of paper and discarded.
 I might add that the difference was worth several million dollars and nobody could tell me how the new price was arrived at.

-Unfortunately, sometimes the questions are sent several weeks, or months, after tenders are submitted and the Estimator has moved on to other tenders or projects.
-It’s important the Estimator takes time to analyse and answer the question, referring to, and reading the original tender submission to refresh their memory.
+Unfortunately, sometimes the questions are sent several weeks, or months, after quotations or tenders are submitted and the Estimator has moved on to pricing other construction projects.
+It’s important the Estimator takes time to analyse and answer the question, referring to, and reading the original quotation or price submission to refresh their memory.
 Failure to do so can result in costly errors.

 For similar articles read: